Rabindranath Tagore Poetry Competition

 • Open to persons residing in Manitoba.

-• Poems may have up to 50 lines of poetry maximum.
+• Poems may have up to 50 lines maximum.

-• Submissions must be submitted in Times New Roman and 12-point font
+• Submissions must be formatted in Times New Roman and 12-point font

 • Include page numbers in the upper right-hand corner of your document with the poem title in the header of each page.

 • This is a blind judging contest.
-There should be no identifying information on the poem document.
+Do not include any identifying information on the poem document.

 • Your submission must include: